Minor in Art History

 boston college fine arts department

-The minor in Art History will provide the student with an introduction to the art of the western world.
+The minor in Art History will provide the student with an introduction to the art of the western non-Western.
 In addition to the two introductory courses (ARTH1101 and ARTH1102), the student will have a choice of two 2000-level courses and at least two 3000-level courses for a total of four upper-level classes covering specific art-historical periods.
 In these courses, the student will be exposed to the methods of the discipline and will complete a research paper.
 Students interested in declaring a minor can contact Professor Pamela Berger.

 Requirement #1 (two courses)